 Sea Harvest continues to invest in the Red Cross Children’s Hospital Trust

-The Red Cross Children’s Hospital unveiled phase one of its new intensive care unit last week.
+On Tuesday, 26 July 2016, the Red Cross Children’s Hospital unveiled phase one of its new intensive care unit.
 A portion of the profits made from the sales of all Sea Harvest products is donated to the Children’s Hospital Trust, through the Kids for Kids project.
-Pictured above is Ashley Swain, Phillips Sales Account Manager, demonstrating to guests how the new monitors operate.
+Pictured is Ashley Swain, Phillips Sales Account Manager, explaining to guests how the new monitors work.

 After an emotional unveiling of phase one of the new intensive care unit (ICU) at the Red Cross Children’s Hospital, Sea Harvest has announced that it will continue its Kids for Kids project aimed at raising funds towards the completion of the hospital’s new intensive care facility.
 Since 2010, Sea Harvest’s Kids for Kids project has donated a total of R1.6 million to the Children’s Hospital Trust, the hospital’s fundraising arm, thanks to the support of its consumers.